commonprefix/website/blog/formal-verification.md

 You're browsing for a cleaning spray at the grocery store and you decide to ask the attendant for help.
 He immediately lights up:

-- We just got this new brand that kills 99.9% of bacteria.
+"We just got this new brand that kills 99.9% of bacteria."

-- Why the hype?
-Every brand claims the same nowadays.
+"Why the hype?
+Every brand claims the same nowadays."

-- Sure, but this one isn't just a marketing claim.
-Come.
+"Sure, but this one isn't just a marketing claim.
+Come."

 He then proceeds to show me this peculiar bottle.
 It definitely looks overengineered.
 Sure enough, there's the familiar claim "kills 99.9% of bacteria" on the sticker.
 The attendant then takes the bottle to the counter, puts it in this unfamiliar box, and presses a button.
 The box starts whirring.
 After a minute or so, its display lights up green with the message "Kills 99.9% of bacteria: Verified ✅".

-- This box didn't come cheap, but it's a marvel of technology.
+"This box didn't come cheap, but it's a marvel of technology.
 It reads the sticker of any product you put in for claims like the one on this bottle and then starts this elaborate back-and-forth with the package.
-And this is no ordinary package, no. It's made by a special nanomaterial, custom made specifically for the formula of this liquid, that can prove beyond doubt that the liquid matches the claim on the sticker – please don't ask me how.
+And this is no ordinary package, no. It's made by a special nanomaterial, custom made specifically for the formula of this liquid, that can prove beyond doubt that the liquid matches the claim on the sticker – please don't ask me how."

 To drive his point home, he proceeds to pick up one of the usual cleaning sprays in a plastic bottle from the shelf, pops it in the box, and presses the button.
 The screen lights up red this time: "Kills 99.9% of bacteria: Not verified ❌".

-- Sure enough, the box is made by a different company to the one that makes the cleaning spray and there's an industry standard that dictates the back-and-forth between the box and the package, so I trust that the result isn't rigged.
-Out of curiosity, I even tried replacing the cleaning liquid in the nanobottle with water and, as expected, the box wasn't fooled.
+"Sure enough, the box is made by a different company to the one that makes the cleaning spray and there's an industry standard that dictates the back-and-forth between the box and the package, so I trust that the result isn't rigged.
+Out of curiosity, I even tried replacing the cleaning liquid in the nanobottle with water and, as expected, the box wasn't fooled."

 [Sounds like magic](https://www.goodreads.com/quotes/14885-any-sufficiently-advanced-technology-is-indistinguishable-from-magic), right?